mkubiophysics/Nextflow_MAC_PREDict/README.md

 .
 SPI_hits = *Mycobacterium intracellulare* specific hits

-# Preparation of GSOligos
+# Designing of GSOligos

-For detailed information about designing of GSOligos could be found at
+For detailed information about designing of GSOligos could be found at [https://github.com/mkubiophysics/GSOligos-Database]

 # Pipeline Algorithm

 # Developer info